 Dont go crazy with post-processing.

-Post-processing is important, but don’t overdo it.
+Post-processing is essential, but don’t overdo it.
 With the latest release of Photoshop CC, you can edit your images in ways that previously were only possible with a desktop computer.
 However, this doesn’t mean you should go crazy with post-processing.

 Dont rule out shooting your subject in black and white.

-Imac Pro I7 4k
+iMac Pro I7 4k

-imac pro i7 4k
+iMac pro i7 4k

 The iMac Pro is the most powerful Mac ever made.
 It’s an all-in-one powerhouse with a 27-inch Retina 5K display.

 - 32GB ram

 - 4 thunderbolt 3 ports (can connect two monitors)